awsdocs/aws-cloud9-user-guide/doc_source/tutorial-lambda-advanced.md

 **Note**
 If you completed the previous Lambda tutorial, you can delete any of those watch expressions that might still be there\.
 To do this, simply right\-click an expression, and then choose **Remove Watch Expression**\.

-1. On the run tab from the previous step, choose the icon that looks like a bug\. \(It will switch from grey to green\.\)
+1. On the run tab from the previous step, choose the icon that looks like a bug\. \(It will switch from gray to green\.\)

 1. Choose **Run**\.